Dragonmonk111/layer-sdk/DEV_MAP.md

 ### 2. Wasmatic (Closed-Source)
 - **Purpose:** Wasmatic repository provides tools for deploying and managing WebAssembly applications with an operator API.
-It supports adding, testing, and removing applications triggered by cron schedules or queues.
+It supports adding, testing, and removing applications triggered by cron schedules or queues, and serves as a wrapper around Wasmtime for executing the applications.
 - **Tools and Components:**
     - **Examples:**
       - **btc-avg:** the example shows how to register WebAssembly applications, like fetching Bitcoin prices, and trigger them using API calls based on a schedule or task queue.